5 Factors to Consider When Joining a Registered Investment Advisor (RIA) Firm

 1. Cultural Alignment

-It’s important to select a firm that’s aligned with how you want to conduct business and meet your clients’ needs.
-Being on the same page regarding investment philosophies and platforms, support models, and research capabilities can help facilitate a smooth transition with minimal disruption to your business model, clients, and staff.
 Another key factor to clarify early in the process is which business decisions you’ll maintain control over, and which decisions will be made by the RIA.
 For example, are there particular tools, technology platforms, custodians, or vendors you’ll be expected to adopt?
 Aligning your interpretations of independence is crucial to closing the gap between your expectations and the day-to-day realities of joining and working with a strategic RIA partner.

 Questions to ask

 1. What will the service experience be like for me and my staff?
-Will we be restricted to digital-only service portals or will we be able to call tenured support teams for assistance?
+Will we be restricted to digital-only service portals, or will we be able to call tenured support teams for assistance?

 2. Will I have access to firm leaders for escalated or complex issues?